 With electric light, everything is lit, well lit and with advancing technology, the architecture became more and more a fully lighted space, indoors as if outside.
 When relying on stained glass, then a bright day would give a different light inside to the light of an overcast day or stormy dark clouds.
 Electric light made every time predictable, indifferent to the day outside.

-Perhaps the demise effect referred to is just that, that the connection of the sacredness of the space shifted from the world out there, the larger world, the natural world, the world humans have little control over and so felt dependent on the gods to contend with the world, focus on the world then, as a theatre audience would in turn focus on the stage.
+Perhaps the demise referred to is just that, that the connection of the sacredness of the space shifted from the world out there, the larger world, the natural world, the world humans have little control over and so felt dependent on the gods to contend with, that world, becoming a small world managed by human technology, a world now turned on itself, about itself, listening only to itself.

 With full control of the source of light in sacred space, light inside church – known to be human-generated light- then perhaps the work of the sacred space is also more human, less seen to be the work of the larger universe.
 The light in church is constant where before electric light, the light in church varied with and was subject to the influence of bigger forces, the weather of the day.